Vanessa Tyson to report Justin Fairfax accusation to Boston DA

 He also admitted to wearing blackface to dress as Michael Jackson for a dance contest in 1984.

-Soon after, the attorney general announced that he too wore blackface to perform as a rap singer at a college party in 1980.
+Soon after, the attorney general announced that he, too, wore blackface to perform as a rap singer at a college party in 1980.

 The Washington Times Comment Policy